Slowing auto market puts GM and Ford to the test

 In the short run, though, the strain will show as automakers work to keep vehicles fresh, comply with new regulatory demands for cleaner cars and fend off challenges from Silicon Valley disrupters such as the Uber ride sharing service.

+Ford Chief Executive Mark Fields, addressing the selloff in Ford shares late on Wednesday, told an audience of industry executives "we're not going to get discouraged," and added investors "are waiting to see how we do in the downturn."

-Ford is also spending this year on a push to enrol consumers in a programme called "FordPass" that will stream consumer data to Ford in return for services such as quick access to parking.
-FordPass is a response to the threat that digital companies, such as Apple Inc (AAPL.O) or Alphabet Inc (GOOGL.O), will step between drivers and car makers.
+Ford is also spending this year on a push to enroll consumers in a program called "FordPass" that will stream consumer data to Ford in return for services such as quick access to parking.
+FordPass is a response to the threat that digital companies, such as Apple Inc or Alphabet Inc, will step between drivers and car makers.

 Fields said new, technology-enabled service businesses could provide Ford with "sources of revenue that are less cyclical" than auto sales.